 The Effectiveness of Peace Operations Network

-In 2018, four pilot case studies will be undertaken in the Democratic Republic of the Congo (MONUSCO), Mali (MINUSMA), Somalia (AMISOM) and South Sudan (UNMISS).
-The results of these initial research studies will be shared at international seminars in Addis Ababa (African Union HQ), Geneva (Peace Week) and in New York (United Nations HQ).
-The net- work partners will review the pilot experiences and refine their research methodology, and in 2019 the project will continue with studies of, amongst others, the Central African Republic (MINUSCA), the G5-Sahel Force and the EU Monitoring Mission in the Ukraine (EUMM).
+The first four pilot case studies were undertaken in 2018, in the Democratic Republic of the Congo (MONUSCO), Mali (MINUSMA), Somalia (AMISOM) and South Sudan (UNMISS).
+In 2019, the project will continue with studies of, amongst others, the Central African Republic (MINUSCA), the G5-Sahel Force and the EU Monitoring Mission in Ukraine (EUMM).

 The network is coordinated by NUPI.
 Many of the partners fund their own participation.
 NUPI has also received funding from the Norwegian Research Council and the Norwegian Ministry of Foreign Affairs to support the Network and its research, including via the UN Peace Operations project (UNPOP) and the Training for Peace (TfP) programme.

 EPON is the first global research network to use a shared methodology to assess the effectiveness of contemporary peace operations.
-The data generated is be freely available to the global peace operations community, with the overall aim to enhance the effectiveness of international peace operations.
+Theresearch and reports generated are available through this website.